ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 Let's calculate by hand the model's parameters.
 The **first dense variational layer** has 1 input, 8 outputs and 8 biases.
 Therefore, there are $$1\cdot 8 + 8 = 16$$ weights.
 Since each weight is going to be modelled by a normal distribution, we need 16 $$\mu$$'s, and $$(16^2 - 16)/2 + 16 = 136$$ $$\sigma$$'s.
 The latter is the number of elements of a lower triangular matrix $$8\times 8$$.
 Therefore, in total we need $$16 + 132 = 152$$ parameters.
 What about the **second variational layer**?
 This one has 8 inputs (since the previous had 8 outputs), 2 outputs (the $$\mu, \sigma$$ of the independent normal distribution), and 2 biases.
 Therefore, it has $$8\times 2 + 2 = 18$$ weights.
 For 18 weights, we need 18 $$\mu$$'s and $$(18^2 - 18)/2 + 18 = 171$$ $$\sigma$$'s.
 Therefore, in total we need $$18 + 171 = 189$$ parameters.
 The `tfpl.MultivariateNormalTriL.params_size(n)` static function calculates the number of parameters need to parameterize a multivariate normal distribution, so we don't have to bother with it.

 ### Train the model and make predictions
+We train the model for 1000 epochs and plot the loss function *vs.* to confirm that the algorithm has converged.

 {% highlight python %}
 {% raw %}
 # Train the model for 1000 epochs